gitmove-cli/gitmove-cli/OWNERSHIP.md

 Use of these names, branding, or affiliated repositories is **not granted under the MIT License** and remains protected.

+---

 ## 📜 License Declaration

-GitMove CLI is released under the [MIT License](./LICENSE.md).
+GitMove CLI™ is released under the [MIT License](./LICENSE.md).
 Commercial offerings (such as GitMove Pro) may be licensed separately in the future.

 ---

-For legal inquiries or trademark concerns, visit [https://gitmove.com](https://gitmove.com) *(coming soon!)* or contact Mike Hans directly.
+For legal inquiries or trademark concerns, visit [https://gitmove.com](https://gitmove.com) for updates and project contact options.